Microsoft-Web/NodeCamp/Presentation/IntroToExpress/IntroToExpress/Demo-VSCode.md

 	_Showing the index Jade view_

 1. Run the application using Visual Studio Code debugger.
-To do this, you'll first need to setup your debugging launch configuration file - **launch.json**.
+To do this, you will first need to setup your debugging launch configuration file (**launch.json**).
 Bring up the **Debug** view by clicking on the Debugging icon in the View Bar on the side of Visual Studio Code.
-Click on the Configure gear icon and select **Node.js** as your Debug Environment and this will generate a **launch.json**.
+Click on the Configure gear icon and select **Node.js** as your Debug Environment; this will generate a **launch.json**.
 Make sure that the **Lunch** configuration is selected in the dropdown and press **F5** to start debugging.
-For more infomation, see the [Debugging](https://code.visualstudio.com/Docs/editor/debugging) documentation).
+For more infomation, see the [Debugging](https://code.visualstudio.com/Docs/editor/debugging) documentation.

 	![Launching the application in Debug mode with Visual Studio Code](images/VSCode/launching-the-app-in-debug-mode-with-vscode.png?raw=true "Launching the application in Debug mode with Visual Studio Code")